CyberMew/arrival-card-generator/README.md

 ## Dependencies

-- **CryptoJS**: Used for AES encryption and decryption.
+- ~**CryptoJS**: Used for AES encryption and decryption.~ - This is now done natively in browser.
 - **QRCode.js**: Used for generating QR codes.
+Feel free to remove the script (since it is 3rd party dependency) and copy the generated Base64 string elsewhere to generate the QR code.

 ## Multi-language Support

-The form supports the following languages:
+The form currently supports the following languages:
 - English
 - Japanese
 - Korean